Collections of residual waste material and site deposit

 If you have any doubts about which hazardous products are accepted at the site deposit, contact the Public Works Department directly at 450 473-2796 option 1.

-The depot is available to residents wishing to dispose of demolition debris and other materials used during renovation work, for a fee depending on the quantity deposited.
+A depot, located at the municipal garage, is available to residents wishing to dispose of demolition debris and other materials used during renovation work, for a fee based on the quantity deposited.

-The depot is located at 625, 20th Avenue and it is open during the following business hours:
+The municipal garage depot is located at 625 20th Avenue

 Pricing: